A moving portrayal of a soulless man…

 “The Medusa Touch”: Trailer – Out on Blu-Ray 15/09/2014, Network Distributing and photos © Warner Bros Pictures

 Had the so bad they’re good films been included as a separate Oscar Category in 1978 there would have been tough competition for this accolade.
-This from five movies of this sadly unsung genre, all surprisingly led by five previous Oscar-nominated or winning actors.
+This fight for an Oscar would come from five movies of this sadly unsung genre, all surprisingly led by five previous Oscar-nominated or winning actors.

-These films – and actors – listed as Avalanche (with Rock Hudson), Damien: Omen II (with William Holden), The Swarm (with Michael Caine) and Starcrash (with Christopher Plummer).
-The possible winner in my books has to be Richard Burton in The Medusa Touch.
+Picture with me as I imagine that these films and actors are read by a youngish Lee Grant.
+So as she announces the nominees, with Jack Nicholson by her side.
+The nominees are announced as Avalanche (with Rock Hudson), Damien: Omen II (with William Holden), The Swarm (with Michael Caine) and Starcrash (with Christopher Plummer).
+The fourth nomination and winner in my books has to be Richard Burton in The Medusa Touch.

 The Medusa Touch is a film I’ve always enjoyed.
 This since my first viewing with my dad many, many years ago.
 I remember he chuckled his way through the hammed up acting from the stellar British cast and the special effects.
-This was echoed years later while watching this film again and this time with my Darlin Husband who mercilessly riffed the script and Burton’s performance.
+This was echoed years later while watching this film again and this time with my Darlin Husband who additionally mercilessly riffed the script and Burton’s performance.

 The film starts with the attempted murder of a middle-aged man in an armchair watching television.
 This is in a pre-credits scene where a TV anchorman reports on some astronauts, their mission reportedly headed for disaster.
 An unknown assailant enters the man’s unlocked flat.
 After it appears the astronauts have died, this apparent guest strikes the man brutally on the head with a statue of Napoleon.

 The man – an author named John Morlar (Richard Burton) – falls to the ground, motionless.
 Blood splattering everywhere.
-This crime scene then visited by a French Inspector in an uncrumpled Mac, Brunel (Lino Ventura).
+This crime scene was then visited by a French Inspector in an uncrumpled Mac, Brunel (Lino Ventura).
 He’s surprised to find despite this severe battering to the head, Morlar returns almost from the grave as he starts breathing again.